Socialist Party of America: Early history

 While the resolution enshrined a commitment to opposing racism, sections of the party continued to argue against that.
 For example, Victor Berger drew on scientific racism to claim that blacks and mulattoes "constitute[d] a lower race".
 They were opposed by others who defended the spirit of the resolution, most notably Debs.
 This spread of opinion was reflected in the drawing up of constitutions by state parties in the South.
 The Socialist Party of Louisiana initially adopted a "Negro clause" that opposed disenfranchisement of blacks, but it supported segregation.
 The clause was supported by some Southern socialists and opposed by others, although this was not because of its accommodation of racism as such, but because it officially enshrined this accommodation.
 The party's National Committee persuaded the Louisiana party to withdraw the clause, but when the state party subsequently established segregated branches, the wider party did not object.
 Segregated locals could also be found in state parties in Texas and elsewhere.
 When Texas socialists established a Land Renters' Union in 1911, they initially banned black tenants from joining, before later setting up segregated locals for black and brown farmers.

-The party's membership rose by over 50,000 from 1901 to 1910.
-The party had 4,320 members in 1901, 20,763 in 1904, 41,751 in 1908, and 58,011 in 1910.

 Elsewhere, the 1912 platform of the Tennessee party stated that white supremacist ideology was a tool of the capitalist class to divide and rule the working class, while the Virginia party passed a resolution three years earlier to focus more attention on encouraging solidarity between black and white workers and to invite nonwhite workers to join the party.
 Most notable was the Socialist Party of Oklahoma, which led opposition to the state's 1910 ballot initiative on a grandfather clause to prevent blacks from voting.
 Prominent party member Oscar Ameringer wrote the ballot argument against it, and the party launched an unsuccessful lawsuit to prevent the question from going to the ballot.
 Party propaganda argued that if working-class solidarity did not extend across racial lines, then the ruling class would exploit blacks as strikebreakers and an instrument of repression.
 The state party's 1912 platform stated: "safety and advancement of the working class depends upon its solidarity and class consciousness.
 Those who would engender or foster race hatred or animosity between the white and black sections of the working class are the enemies of both."
 This stance earned the party support from key black leaders in the state.
 In the Southwest, the non-racial United Mine Workers aided black recruitment into the party.
 Notable figures associated with the party who sought to organize white, black and indigenous workers across color lines through their party or labor movement work included Ameringer, Covington Hall, and Otto Branstetter.